10 High Monthly Dividend ETFs Revealed

 iShares Preferred & Income Securities ETF (NASDAQ:PFF)

 This ETF seeks to track the investment results of an index composed of U.S. dollar-denominated preferred and hybrid securities.
-As of early-November 2019, this ETF held more than $16.8 billion in assets under management spread across 480 individual holding from eight countries.
-The vast majority of holdings – 96% – were from U.S.-based equities.
-Assets from the United Kingdom and the Netherlands accounted for slightly more than 1% each.
+As of mid-January, 2021, this ETF held more than $19.2 billion in assets under management spread across 515 individual holding from eight countries.
+The vast majority of holdings – 99% – were from U.S.-based equities.
+Assets from the United Kingdom and the Netherlands accounted for slightly less than 0.5% each.

 The remaining assets were spread across equities from Canada, China, Spain, Marshall Islands and Bermuda.
 Bank holdings and other diversified financial securities account for nearly half of funds securities.
-The fund’s current dividend payouts yield 5.6% and have combined with asset appreciation for a total return of 9.5% over the last year and 21% over the last five years.
+The fund’s current dividend payouts yield 1.9% and its returns over the trailing 12 months have totaled roughly 8%.

 10 High Monthly Dividend ETFs: #6